EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 amongst all available data nodes across all locations.

-You may optionally specify `--database-name dbname` to set the name of the database with BDR enabled (default: bdrdb).
+You may optionally specify `--database-name dbname` to set the name of the database with PGD enabled (default: bdrdb).

 You may optionally specify `--enable-camo` to set the pair of BDR primary instances in each region to be each other's CAMO partners.